novnc/noVNC/docs/API.md

       - A `DOMString` specifying the ID to provide to any VNC repeater encountered.

+    `wsProtocols`
+      - Protocols to use in the WebSocket connection, the default is: ['binary']

 #### connect

 The `connect` event is fired after all the handshaking with the server